 While there’s no precise definition of mommy issues, the concept is well-described as: adult psychological challenges that stem from a strained maternal relationship during the formative years.

 Unlike daddy issues, mommy issues aren’t as well-discussed.
 Read on to learn more about mommy issues.
-We’ll discuss their causes and signs, the impacts they can have on your life and adult relationship with other people today, and most importantly, how you can cope more effectively so they don’t detract from your overall quality of life and wellbeing.
+We’ll discuss their causes and signs, the impacts a mother issue can have on your life, and adult relationships with other people today.
+Most importantly, we’ll tackle how you can cope more effectively with a mother issue so it doesn’t detract from your overall quality of life and wellbeing.

 What Are Mommy Issues?

 Most people agree that the mother-child relationship is one of the most important dynamics in life.
-It’s logical that if you had an unhealthy relationship with your mother, especially during your childhood, it could easily have an impact on your adult relationships.
+It’s logical that if you had an unhealthy or complicated relationship with your mother, especially during your childhood, it could easily have an impact on your adult relationships or affect a healthy relationship with a romantic partner.

 It could be that your mother was too controlling or that she was loving but failed to provide essential emotional support.
 Maybe she manipulated you in a harsh way or she abused or neglected you.
 Mommy issues can result from many different maternal behaviors, and you might be surprised to learn that some of them are seemingly innocent or even appear to be well-meaning on the surface.
 Not all mommy issues are the result of abuse or neglectful behavior.

 Mommy issues can result from both overly permissive and overprotective mothers.
-Some mothers are more focused on being their child’s best friend rather than providing solid, structured maternal leadership.
+Some mothers are more focused on being their child’s best friend rather than providing solid, structured maternal leadership and emotional support.
 While a proud, doting mother certainly seems admirable, sometimes these are the exact types of relationships that can become toxic and cause long-term detriment.

 The psychology behind mommy issues